ikari-pl/downsouper/README.md

 This made me try to hack this script together super fast in one evening of despair and sadness.

-**The output format of this script is supported by loforo.com without modifications; you will just have to share (host?) the files with them somehow**
+**The output format of this script is supported by loforo.com without modifications; you will just have to share (host?) the files with them somehow, as of 23.07.2020 the JSON will be enough**.
+Example soup imported from this script's export: http://ikari.loforo.com/

 ### Whatizit